sn/learning/README.md

 # Learning Notes

 I'm trying something new: re-learning how to learn.
-There's a ton of work that I need to get done and even more learning to do, but I'm finding conventional methods don't work for me anymore.
+There's a ton of work that I need to get done and even more learning to do, but I'm finding conventional methods don't work for me lately.

-So, as an experiment, I've decided to document my new learning processes and create an archive of notes and tips for each certification / technology or subject I need to complete in the next year (2017 / 2018).
+As an experiment, I've decided to document my new learning processes and create an archive of notes and tips for each certification / technology or subject I need to complete in the next year (2017 / 2018 / 2019).

-I've turned this into a project on Github as a form of accountability and possibly a way to get input from others about how you managed to learn more effectively while keeping track of what needs to be done and what has been done - an ongoing record.
+I've turned this into a project on [Github](https://github.com/SeanNieuwoudt/learning) as a form of accountability and possibly a way to get input from others about how you managed to learn more effectively while keeping track of what needs to be done and what has been done - an ongoing record.

-Hopefully, this process would allow me to learn more effectively.
+Hopefully, this process would allow me to learn more effectively and find new ways to learn.

 ## 2017/2018 Certifications: